leroythelegend/rough_idea_project_cars/README.md

 ```
 Your_User$ cd ~/your_working_dir/rough_idea_project_cars-master/src
 ```
-* Open dataformat1.h in an editor.
+* Open dataformat1.h for version 1 or dataformat2.h for version 2 in an editor.
+Note the interface for both versions is the same however if the telemetry is not supported it's implementation returns 0.
 ```
 Your_User$ vi ./dataformat1.h
 ```